gabrielweyer/nuggets/windbg/README.md

 - [CodeProject - A WinDbg Tutorial][code-project-windbg-tutorial]
 - [Tess Ferrandez - New commands in SOS for .NET 4.0][new-commands-sos]
 - [SO - WinDbg symbols resolution][so-windbg-symbols-resolution]
-- [kb - Troubleshooting ASP.NET using WinDbg and the SOS extension][kb-troubleshooting-asp-net]
 - [SO - Starting to learn WinDbg][so-learn-windbg]
 - [SO - Why Psscor4 command will not run][so-why-psscor4-not-run]
 - [Pinpointing a Static GC Root with SOS][pinpointing-static-root]